 Impact on Borrowers and Lenders: An Unfortunate Ripple Effect

-The repercussions of this accounting error have been far-reaching, affecting both borrowers and lenders alike.
-Borrowers’ reported student loan balances needed to be more accurately inflated.
-This had severe implications for those seeking loan forgiveness or repayment plans based on income-driven calculations.
+The repercussions of this accounting error have been far-reaching, affecting both borrowers and lenders.
+Borrowers’ reported student loan balances needed to be more accurately inflated, which had severe implications for those seeking loan forgiveness or repayment plans based on income-driven calculations.

 Imagine being a borrower who diligently made payments towards your student loans, only to discover that your outstanding balance was significantly higher than it should have been.
 This news came as a devastating blow.